cyschneck/Muller-EOT/README.md

 - **[REQUIRED]** orbit_period (float/int): days in a solar year

-### Class Attributes and Functions
+### EOT Class Attributes and Functions

 **eotDayAndMinutes**
-Returns a dictionary for the difference in time for each day in a year {day: time difference}
+Returns a dictionary for the difference in time for each day in a year {number_day: time difference}
 ```python
 EOT.eotDayAndMinutes
 ```